 In addition to the above stated rates, Shipper shall also pay any applicable fuel pursuant to Transwestern’s FERC Gas Tariff, as well as any surcharges authorized under Transwestern’s FERC Gas Tariff after the effective date of this agreement.
 The transportation rates, set forth above, shall in no event be greater than the maximum or lower than the minimum rates provided in Transwestern’s FERC Gas Tariff, as amended from time to time.

 Subject to available capacity, Shipper shall have the right to deliver gas to Alternate Delivery Points located in Transwestern’s East of Thoreau (EOT) Area.
-If Southern California Gas Company (SoCalGas) curtails deliveries of natural gas into its pipeline system at the Needles, California delivery point (POI # 0010487), then upon written notification of such impending curtailment accompanying Shipper’s request to transport gas to one or more Alternate Delivery Points East of Thoreau, such transportation shall be at the Discount Rate provided above in Paragraph 2.
-If Shipper’s request for transportation to delivery points in Transwestern’s EOT Area is for purposes other than impending curtailment of deliveries by SoCalGas at the Needles delivery point, or if Shipper fails to notify Transwestern of such impending curtailment at the time the nominations for deliveries to Altnerate Delivery Points in the EOT Area is made by Shipper, then the rate applicable to such deliveries shall be at the Discounted Rated plus $.01 per MMBtu.
+If Southern California Gas Company (SoCalGas) curtails deliveries of natural gas into its pipeline system at the Needles, California delivery point (POI # 0010487), then upon written notification of such impending curtailment accompanying Shipper’s request to transport gas to one or more Alternate Delivery Points East of Thoreau, such transportation shall be at the discounted rate provided above in Paragraph 2.
+If Shipper’s request for transportation to delivery points in Transwestern’s EOT Area is for purposes other than impending curtailment of deliveries by SoCalGas at the Needles delivery point, or if Shipper fails to notify Transwestern of such impending curtailment at the time the nominations for deliveries to Alternate Delivery Points in the EOT Area is made by Shipper, then the rate applicable to such deliveries shall be at the discounted rate plus $.01 per MMBtu.

 From time to time during the term of this Agreement, to the extent delivery point capacity is available and is posted on Transwestern’s Electronic Bulletin Board and/or Internet notification service from time to time, and subject to the terms and conditions of Transwestern’s FERC Gas Tariff, as amended from time to time, then Shipper, in its sole discretion, shall have the right, upon written notice given not less than five (5) business days prior to the beginning of the month such action is requested, to convert all or any part of its MAXDTQ from the Primary Point(s) of Delivery as listed on Appendix A to Contract # 27270 to the following Primary Delivery Points(s):